CaptainCrowbar/rs-core/docs/alias.md

 [comparison type] operator<=>(const T& t, const Alias& a);
 ```

-Homogeneous comparison operators.
+Heterogeneous comparison operators.
 Each of these is defined if the
 `cross_compare` flag is present and the corresponding operator is defined for
 `T`.